 flash to simulate lightning or explosions?
 One option is a photoflash lamp--use three or four in a group as a

 Oklahoma's Gaslight Theatre developed an unusual fund raising

-billings and photograph them.
-For $19.95 theater patrons saw their name up in lights as the star of a play or musical of their dreams.
+theatre billings and photograph them.
+For $19.95 theatre patrons saw their name up in lights as the star of a play or musical of their dreams.
 Patrons were

 encouraged to be creative in their messages.